C O N T E N T S

 - Log into student self service using your portal username and password.

 For login issues contact the helpdesk at 215.717.6677 or via email at email@example.com.

 Change of grade requests will only be processed if an error occurred in computing or recording the final grade, or if reevaluation of previously submitted work is warranted.
 Extra work, beyond that required of other class members during the period when the class met, or work handed in after the completion of the course, may not be offered as reasons for a grade change.

 Any change of a final grade should be made by the course instructor, who should submit the Change of Grade form electronically to the Office of the Registrar from the Portal, or via OnBase if available, no later than the end of the semester following the one in which the grade was given.

 Change of grade requests for graduating students must be submitted within three days of the grading deadline.

 Faculty post grades online at the conclusion of each term.
 Grades are immediately visible to students once posted.
 Grades can be submitted online through the end of final grading until each student on the roster has been evaluated.

 The following policies apply to final grade entry:

-- Faculty will enter grades at the conclusion of each term in accordance with deadlines published in the academic calendar.
+- Faculty enter grades at the conclusion of each term in accordance with the dates published in the academic calendar.

 To enter final grades for a course section: